ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt0.md

 ## Summary

 *   You created the initial application structure using `ng new`.
-*   You learned that Angular Classiccomponents display data
+*   You learned that Angular Classic components display data
 *   You used the double curly braces of interpolation to display the application title

 @reviewed 2022-02-28